Find A Speaker or Advisor

 Wang’s diverse career began in the mid-1990s with mobile phone services, evolving to developing tech centers in low-income NYC neighborhoods and global business research.
 Her roles have ranged from filmmaker at NASA for Sally Ride, to director at New York’s first youth television network, and an HIV/AIDS education advocate.
 She is a Fulbright Fellow, National Science Foundation Fellow, and the first Western fellow at The China Internet Network Information Center in Beijing, China.

-Tricia Wang was last modified: April 12th, 2024 by Whitney Jennings
+Tricia Wang was last modified: October 29th, 2024 by Meg Virag

 Read More Read Less